joedf/PixelArtMarkupLanguage/specifications.md

 - `bgcolor`: optional, defines the background color of the image, when each transparent pixel will be replaced with

 The `<defcolor>` tag is used to define the symbols and associated colors used in the `<drawpixels>` tag.

+The `<drawpixels>` tag

+## Comments
+PAML allows for line comments using `;`.
+PAML files are preprocess before being parsed by an xml parser allowing for things like `&` to be used when commenting.
+That said XML-style comments (`<!-- XML comment -->`) should also be valid but are not explicitly supported.